Operating from four depots across the county, our highways partnership’s scope of work includes the construction and maintenance of:

 In addition, Balfour Beatty Living Places also provide winter maintenance services, gritting 870 miles of the county’s most used roads and prioritised routes.

-The contract has introduced a state-of-the-art Operational Control Hub (OCH) to support a data-driven approach.
+Our contract has introduced a state-of-the-art Operational Control Hub (OCH) to support a data-driven approach.
 The OCH uses the latest in innovative technologies and systems designed in-house, to provide a single source of visibility to monitor all activities in real-time, track progress of works and enable data-driven decision making to drive further efficiencies across the network.
 Since the launch, we have seen an increase in productivity in our reactive works by 120%.

 Since mobilisation, and in line with Buckinghamshire Highways’ objectives to maintain a safe and resilient network, we have successfully delivered: